Joseph Joel Hammond

-Joseph Joel Hammond (1886 – 22 September 1918) was a pioneering New Zealand aviator.
+Joseph Joel Hammond (19 July 1886 – 22 September 1918) was a pioneering New Zealand aviator.
 On 17 January 1914 at Epsom showgrounds he took New Zealand's first military plane, a Blériot XI-2, for its first flight.

 Early life

-Born in Feilding in the Manawatu District of the North Island of New Zealand, on 19 July 1886. he grew up on his family's farm at Rangitikei.
-He attended Campbell Street School in Palmerston North, then, during 1899–1901, St Patrick's College, Wellington.
+Hammond was born in Feilding in the Manawatu District of the North Island of New Zealand, on 19 July 1886.
+He grew up on his family's farm at Rangitikei, where he attended Carnarvon and Parewanui Schools.
+He also attended Campbell Street School in Palmerston North, then, during 1899–1901, St Patrick's College, Wellington.

 At the age of 18 he left New Zealand for Australia in late 1904.
 After briefly working on a sheep station, he travelled via Hawaii to work as a gold prospector on the Klondike in Canada.

 When gold mining proved unprofitable he trapped animals in Alaska before heading south and spending much of 1905 working on a cattle ranch near Phoenix in Arizona.

 He left the United States on 20 November, returning to New Zealand for a brief holiday before he returned to the United States via Sydney, Fiji and Hawaii, arriving in Vancouver, Canada on 9 April 1908.
-He traveled south to the United States and eventually joined William F. Cody, aka Buffalo Bill's Wild West Show.
-Cody's final European tour had ended in 1907 and, in 1908, he and Pawnee Bill, another showman, joined forces and created the "Buffalo Bill’s Wild West and Pawnee Bill’s Great Far East", popularly known as the "Two Bill’s" show.
-After six months with the "Two Bill’s" show he left in 1908 and toured much of Europe, apparently using the East Sussex seaside town of Seaford as a base.
+He traveled south to the United States and eventually joined William F. Cody, aka Buffalo Bill's Wild West Show and exhibited his horsemanship.
+Cody's final European tour had ended in 1907 and, in 1908, he and Pawnee Bill, another showman, joined forces and created the "Buffalo Bill's Wild West and Pawnee Bill's Great Far East", popularly known as the "Two Bills" show.
+After six months with the "Two Bills" show, he left in 1908 and toured much of Europe, apparently using the East Sussex seaside town of Seaford as a base.
 It was while here that he married Ethelwyn Wilkinson, a local woman in 1909.